Battle River Watershed

 Sounding Creek Watershed

 Sounding is a unique watershed in Alberta.
 It is a closed basin, meaning that the water does not flow to the ocean.
 Sounding Creek flows into Sounding Lake, which then flows via Eyehill Creek into Manitou Lake in Saskatchewan.
 There is outflow from Manitou Lake, and all the water that ends up there will stay there or be transported elsewhere through evaporation.
+See a map of the Alberta portion of Sound Creek.

 What exactly is a watershed?